 The next step would be to organize the contacts into action groups: meet in person one-on-one, via telephone call, individual e-mails, print notes or by sharing a link or article; send a gift; connect two contacts; invite to a live event; recommend a virtual event or a group discussion; or submit a proposal for a presentation.
 In the end, keep them engaged.

-When a contact gives you leads or referrals, be sure to ask for permission to use the contact’s name.
-Keep detailed records of your networking activity: to whom did you talk, about what, when, and what were the results?
-For each contact, identify next steps and develop a reliable follow-up system.
-A collection of index cards will work; so will a notebook or computer application.
-The key is to be persistent and actually follow up.
+When a potential candidate gives you leads or referrals, ensure that you ask for permission to use that contact’s name.
+To make things easier keep detailed records of your networking activity: with whom you spoke, regarding what and what was the topic of discussion.
+For each contact you gain or collect, identify the next steps and along with that develop a reliable follow-up system of your contacts.
+Keep a collection of index cards along with you which will work; or a notebook or a computer application.
+The key to success is to be persistent in whatever you do and actually follow up.

 Find inside knowledge of target candidates, include consultants as well.
 Also be sure to read print and online publications, visit professional association websites and check conference exhibitors and presenters.
-Refine your value proposition for employees based on their needs.
-Describe by success stories of your employees’ examples of how they have grown within the organization, helped in reducing costs or improving the process.
-You have to distinguish yourself as a first choice, go-to reliable expert.
-In addition, join additional groups to make more targeted contacts.
+Refine your offer for representatives in light of their needs.
+Depict by examples of overcoming the adversity of your representatives’ cases of how they include become the association, helped in decreasing expenses or enhancing the procedure.
+You need to separate yourself from a first decision, go-to dependable master.
+Also, join extra gatherings to make more focused on contacts.

 Maximize social networking to increase quality contacts